mui/material-ui/docs/src/pages/components/autocomplete/autocomplete.md

 ## Free solo

 Set `freeSolo` to true so the textbox can contain any arbitrary value.

+### Search input

-The prop is designed to cover the primary use case of a **search box** with suggestions, e.g. Google search or react-autowhatever.
+The prop is designed to cover the primary use case of a **search input** with suggestions, e.g. Google search or react-autowhatever.

 {{"demo": "pages/components/autocomplete/FreeSolo.js"}}